in her line of fire

 Of course, along with that crazy, completely inappropriate smooching scene comes the tacky action sequences, the cringeworthy dialogue and the over-the-top, caricatured bad guy.
 Yep, you have to take the whole package, it's all or nothing.
-However, In Her Line of Fire proves one thing once and for all: that tacky action filmmaking is no longer strictly a heterosexual realm.
+However, In Her Line of Fire proves one thing once and for all - that tacky action filmmaking is no longer strictly a heterosexual realm.

-Secret Service Agent Lynn Delaney (Mariel Hemingway, looking suitably well-muscled) once served with the Marine in the Gulf war.
-Coincidentally, back then she buddied up with the guy who is now the Vice President, and now heads up his secret service detail.
+Secret Service Agent Lynn Delaney (Mariel Hemingway, looking suitably well-muscled) once served with the Marines in the Gulf war.
+Coincidentally, back then she buddied up with the guy who is now the Vice President, and heads up his secret service detail.
 The Vice President (David Keith) is flying to the Pacific for a diplomatic tour when the plane gets caught in a storm and goes down, killing everyone on board except for a select few; the Vice President and his aides.
 Gradually, in what feels a little like an overly-violent episode of Survivor, the film whittles the cast down to the final three; the VP, Delaney and a beautiful reporter named Sharon Serrano (Jill Bennett).

 As if surviving a plane crash weren't difficult enough, we find out that the island is under the control of a bunch of mercenaries, all armed to the teeth.
 Thanks to a briefcase full of important papers, the rebels discover early on who their fugitive is, and they set out to capture the VP alive to ransom him.